swisnieski85/slop-sniffer/README.md

 **SlopSniffer** is a Google Chrome extension that automatically detects and blocks AI-generated content ("slop") on LinkedIn posts.
 It identifies posts with telltale AI writing patterns and covers them with a friendly warning overlay, giving users control over what content they consume.

+⚠️ SlopSniffer is constantly improving! **Check back often** for updates. ⚠️

 ## Status

 **Beta Release**